dnsimple/dnsimple-support/content/articles/transferring-domain.markdown

 At DNSimple:

-1. Log into DNSimple and click on <label>Add a Domain</label>.
+1. Log in to DNSimple and click on <label>Add a Domain</label>.
 1. Select <label>transfer a domain</label>.
-1. You may also enable "Whois Privacy Protection" so that it is enabled immediately upon completion of the transfer by checking the "Enable WHOIS Privacy Protection" check box.
+1. You can also enable "Whois Privacy Protection" by checking the "Enable WHOIS Privacy Protection" check box, so it's enabled immediately upon completion of the transfer
-1. Press <label>Transfer Domain</label>
+1. Click <label>Transfer Domain</label>
-- Select a registrant, enter your authorization code if it is required, and fill in any extended attributes.
+- Select a registrant, enter your authorization code if it's required, and fill in any extended attributes.
 - Press "Transfer Domain"
 </div>